Nathbecode/Bemovies-Nathaly/readme.md

 - **Consuming APIs**

 ## Link to My Part of the Project
-The link to my front-end work can be found here: [https://nathbecode.github.io/Bemovies-Nathaly/](https://nathbecode.github.io/Bemovies-Nathaly/).
+The link to my front-end work can be found here: [Bemovies-Nathaly](https://nathbecode.github.io/Bemovies-Nathaly/).

+The link to my Back-end work can be found here: [becode-exercises](https://philemonphilippin.github.io/becode-exercises/BeMovies/)